bmcorser/bade/docs/source/tutorial.rst

     git add pages bade.yaml
     commit -m 'Added about page'

+The title of the page is derived from the file name, in this case the file ``about-me.rst`` will be titled ``About me``.
+This holds for posts too.

 We could render our site now, but let's add a post first ...